 EARTH360

-In the 2010s I taught for 8 years at a national university in China, Xiamen University.
-I taught Spoken English in the College of Foreign Languages and Cultures and was also associated with the Brain-Like Intelligence Systems Lab and the Multi-Media Lab.
+I taught for 8 years at a notable university, Xiamen University.
+I taught Spoken English in the College of Foreign Languages and Cultures and also collaborated with the Brain-Like Intelligence Systems Lab and the Multi-Media Lab (editing papers and making suggestions).
 In my free time, I studied Chinese language, geography, history, and philosophy.
-Including all my substitute teaching experience, I have taught at 116 different schools, colleges and universities, in every grade from kindergarten through colleges perhaps becoming one of the world's most experienced educators.

-Myself and the renowned philosopher Daniel Dennett discussing my first book in August, 2011, in Santa Fe, New Mexico.
-Dennett later invited me to a newsgroup of scholars studying evolution and religion and posted that " Lauritzen has some interesting ideas..."
+Myself and philosopher Daniel Dennett discussing my first book in August, 2011, in Santa Fe, New Mexico.
+Dennett later invited me to an online group of scholars studying evolution and religion and posted that "Lauritzen has some interesting ideas..."

 Mans Images